atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ![Toilet room with a water closet and an adjacent lavatory with a door opposite the lavatory that swings in.
-The width of the room is based on: the 60" min. wide water closet clearance, the lavatory width, and half the lavatory clearance width not overlapped by the lavatory (if it is centered on the fixture).]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/36a.png){: .img-large}
+The width of the room is based on: the 60 inches minimum wide water closet clearance, the lavatory width, and half the lavatory clearance width not overlapped by the lavatory (if it is centered on the fixture).]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/36a.png){: .img-large}